 You can read more about it’s structure here: Symphony #1 in B-Flat Major

 You can find our more about our composer here: Classics for Kids – Schumann

-Our poem this month is a really fun one that touches a bit on the March nature study (the cow) as well as the arrival of spring.
+The poem this month is a fun one that touches a bit on the cow, which is the nature study focus this month.
+It also speaks of the arrival of spring.
 ThoughtCo. described it best in this way:

 When the lines come together, the full picture is painted.
 The reader is transported to the farm in spring, the new life, and the chores the farmer doesn’t seem to mind whatsoever.